 Ingredients: Ribeye steak, olive oil, salt, pepper, garlic powder.

-Directions: Preheat the grill to high heat.
-Rub the steak with olive oil and season generously with salt, pepper, and garlic powder.
-Grill for about 4-5 minutes on each side for medium-rare.
-Let rest for 5 minutes before slicing.
+Directions: Heat the grill to high.
+Rub the steak with olive oil and season well with salt, pepper, and garlic powder.
+Grill about 4–5 minutes each side for medium-rare.
+Let it rest 5 minutes before slicing.

-Advice: Use an instant-read thermometer to check for doneness; 130°F is perfect for medium-rare.
+Tip: Use an instant-read thermometer; 130°F is just right for medium-rare.

 4.1.2 Grilled Chicken